 ESU services include responses to suicide attempts and situations that include a high-risk threat to self and/or others; short term outpatient stabilization and case management until a transfer can be made to long term services; treatment for acute psychiatric problems; gate keeping of hospital and institutional admissions; monitoring of hospitalized clients; crisis stabilization services; consultation to other community professionals, including law enforcement; and survivor of suicide services to those affected by a death by suicide.

-Bayside Care Center is Journey Mental Health Center’s new, state-of-the-art residential care facility.
+Bayside Care Center is Journey Mental Health Center’s residential care facility.

 Emergency Services provides a 24-Hour Suicide Prevention and Emergency Mental Health Line.
 Trained professionals are available to assess suicide and homicide risk for all Dane County residents.